 The editor is now using this type of wetsuit, made of Yamamoto.
 It offers outstanding flexibility, with stretchy nylon surface, no fabric attached inside, its flexibility only gets restricted by the nylon surface.
 So if the surface is with very stretchy nylon then this wetsuit can be a very flexible wetsuit. Ｏtherwise, if the surface is with not that stretchy nylon then, of course, we can guess that the wetsuit might not be that flexible.

-Con: Needs soapy water to get in and out
+Con: Needs soapy water to get in

 4. Smooth skin surface/ opencell inside- Flexibility ★★★★